 Another example; this one a little more nuanced.
 Have a look at the two slides below.
 Do you have a preference for one over the other?

-Some of the people in my classes had no opinion; however the vast majority preferred the first one.
-Now, in the first slide, Lisa – if I may be so presumptuous as to be on a first-name basis – has her face turned away from the words.
+Some of the people in my classes had no opinion; however the majority preferred the first one.
+In the first slide, the Mona Lisa has her face turned away from the words.
 However, her eyes are looking at them.
 In the second slide, the reverse is true.